Denifia/denifia.github.io/_posts/2019-01-17-year-of-bread.md

 layout: post
 title: Year of bread
 ---

 I've been on and off baking bread for about three years now.
 Most of the time the end result is good but generally inconsistent.
-I keep changing recipes, mixing recipes, not following recipes, using various brands of ingredients and changing my technique.
+I keep changing recipes, mixing recipes, not following recipes, using various brands of ingredients and changing my technique.<!--more-->

 I like bread.
 I like eating and making bread.
 I love a challenge.
 And so...